blackmagenuit/web_candles-personalproyect/README.md

 This project is a web template for a candle-themed website built with Tailwind CSS.

 ## Live Demo
-Check out the live demo: [GitHub Pages Link](https://blackmagenuit.github.io/web_candles-personalproyect/)
+Check out the live demo: [Live Demo](https://blackmagenuit.github.io/web_candles-personalproyect/)

 ## Technologies Used
 - HTML